cassidybrook/11FirstClass_Interior_Agile/README.md

 # FirstClass_Interior_Agile
-We are working on a project at a software development company called "Smith private Limited".
-Our company produces web solutions for businesses and individuals throughout New Zealand.
+This project was for Techtorium, for a fake company called Smith private Limited.
-Our purpose is to create a website which is interactive and user friendly.
+It's purpose is to allow this fake company to run their buisness from the web, and is user friendly.

-Made by Dylan, Brendon, James and Cassidy
+Credits: Dylan, Brendon, James and Cassidy